nftmakerio/masumi-payment-service/smart-contracts/payment/README.md

      jobId: "your-encrypted-job-id",  // Which job this is for
      resultHash: "",                  // Will be filled when work is done
      unlockTime: 0,                   // When seller can take the money
-     refundTime: 0,                   // When refunds auto-approve
+     externalDisputeUnlockTime: 0,    // When refunds auto-approve
      refundRequested: false,          // Has buyer asked for money back
      refundDenied: false             // Has seller said no to refund };